fuhaowei/codeproblems/bfs_dfs/strategy.md

 ## graph stuff

 1. union find algorithm:
-    -> use to detect cycles in undirected graphs
+    -> use to detect cycles in undirected graphs sm